-when James Hilton had expressed about the mystical known as the last-shangri la he was obviously talking about Bhutan.
+When James Hilton had expressed about the mystical known as the last-shangri la he was obviously talking about central Bhutan tour.
 But what if we tell you this place is no more fictional but exists in reality in the lap of the majestic Himalayas, a heavenly kingdom known as Bhutan- the last shangri-la or the Land of thunder dragon.

 The distant place that was only heard in myths and movies has come into reality and we can feel the essence of heaven over the clouds of this himalayan kingdom.
 The serenity and simplicity at its best has helped this tiny nation to achieve its title as the last-shangri-la.